Rayaneelk/CMT-Simulation-and-Optimization-of-Urban-Traffic-Congestion/README.md

 All results presented in the report (tables and figures) are generated automatically using a single command.

-From the root of the repository, run: python -m src_py.pipeline.run_all --config config/base.yaml
+From the root of the repository, run: python3 -m src_py.pipeline.run_all --config config/base.yaml

 This command performs the following steps: